Jonmainhart/pbj/DEVELOPMENT.md

 1. Create the weekly schedule.
 2. Import the commissioner's CSV.
-3. Poll ESPN around game times.
+3. Update game data around NFL game times.
-4. Update game data.
+4. Score changed weekly data.
-5. Score the week.
-6. Rebuild season statistics.
+5. Rebuild season statistics.

-Each meaningful transformation receives its own Git commit.
-A transformation that produces no change produces no commit.
+Meaningful generated-data changes are committed by the workflows.

 The 2026 season is currently explicit in the workflows.

-### Schedule Creation

-The schedule workflow runs Tuesday morning and can also be started manually.

-It creates the next regular-season week and stops after Week 18.

-### Pick Import

-Pushing a matching weekly CSV triggers the import workflow.

-A successful import updates the weekly player data, removes the CSV, and commits the result.

-A failed import does not commit partial data.

-### Schedule-Aware Polling
+### Polling

-The polling workflow runs during broad NFL game windows.

-ESPN polling is required when:
+Polling is required when:

 - A scheduled game is between 15 minutes before and six hours after kickoff.
 - Any game is live.

 Final games do not independently require polling.

-The live-game rule intentionally overrides the six-hour window.

-Manual workflow dispatch can handle unusual game schedules.
+Manual workflow dispatch can handle unusual schedules.

-### Known Polling Limitation

-The current workflow selects the active week using the highest existing weekly file.

-Creating a future week's file too early can therefore prevent an unfinished earlier week from being selected for polling.
+The workflow currently identifies the active week using the highest existing weekly file.
+Creating a future week too early can therefore prevent an unfinished earlier week from polling.
+Active-week selection should eventually be schedule/status based.

-Active-week selection should eventually be based on game schedule and status rather than the highest week number.

 ## Frontend

-The frontend consists of `index.html`, `assets/style.css`, and `assets/app.js`.
+The frontend consists of `index.html`, `assets/style.css`, and `assets/app.js`

-It uses no frontend framework.
+with no frontend framework.

-Phone usability is a primary design requirement.
-Avoid wide tables, horizontal scrolling, pinch-to-zoom requirements, and dense spreadsheet-style layouts.
+Phone usability is the primary design requirement.

-Players appear as compact cards.
-Selecting a player opens a raised card with detailed statistics and picks.
+Player cards show compact weekly information and expand to show detailed picks.

-Individual pick presentation is derived in JavaScript:
+Presentation state is derived in JavaScript:

-- N/P on a scheduled or live game → pending N/P.
-- N/P on a final game → incorrect N/P.
+- Scheduled pick → `⏳`
+- Live pick → `🟢`
+- Final correct pick → `✅`
-- Pending pick → pending.
+- Final incorrect pick → `❌`
-- NFL tie → tie.
+- NFL tie → `➖`
-- Correct pick → correct.
+- Scheduled/live N/P → `⏳ N/P`
-- Incorrect pick → incorrect.
+- Final N/P → `❌ N/P`

+Scheduled games show localized kickoff times.
+Live and final games show scores.

+Completed weekly winners are marked with `🏆`; players sharing the lowest final rank are marked with `💩`.

+The season view uses `👑` for the current first-place player, `🏆` for weekly win counts, and `💩` for nonzero last-place-finish counts.

 Python scoring remains authoritative.
-JavaScript only presents the underlying state.
+JavaScript presents the underlying state.

 The season view is presentation-sorted by weekly wins, accuracy, then wins.
 This is not an official season-champion rule.